IV2C/VTikZ/README.md

 python3 -m varbench.create_dataset [-h] --dataset DATASET
 ```

-The script will first compute the patches for each entry, then will add, commit, and push the changes to get a commit id and create the dataset with the prompt, the repo, the id of the commit, and the patch.
+The script will first compute the patches for each entry, then will add, commit, and push the changes to get a commit id and create the dataset with the instruction, the repo, the id of the commit, and the patch.

 ## Evaluation